allevo/seqflow-js/packages/website/src/pages/GetStarted_5test.md

-In this last part of the tutorial, we will cover how to test our SeqFlow application.
+In this part of the tutorial, we will cover how to test our SeqFlow application.

 With the word "test", we could mean different things.
 In this tutorial, we will cover format and linsting, and unit testing.